adarshherohoo/names_fest/README.md

 🚀 Commit and push: Commit your changes and push them to your forked repository:

--git add HelloWorld.extension
+-git add name.extension

 -git commit -m "Added name  in [language]"

 -git push origin master

--no need to make extra branch
+-no need to make an extra branch

 ✨ Submit a pull request: Go to your forked repository on GitHub and click "New pull request".
 Fill in the details and submit the pull request for review.